-- Inappropriate usage of technology will lead to serious disciplinary consequences.
-We expect students to apply the values of responsibility, integrity, and respect to govern their use of GALS' computers. - GALS staff reserves the right to define inappropriateness in this context and to check any student laptop at any time. - 3.
-General school rules and expression of core values apply to all use of technology. - 4.
-Reference to computers/laptops also includes tablets or other kinds of technology provided or authorized by GALS. - 5.
-All work created on or by or stored on any GALS equipment belongs to GALS and may be reviewed and/or retained for any purpose in line with its educational mission. - Computer and network storage areas may be accessed by network administrators as needed for school purposes.
-All files (including email and internet) viewed and stored on GALS servers or computers will be considered public, and may be viewed by a GALS staff member
+- 1. Reference to computers/laptops also includes chrome books, tablets or other kinds of technology provided or authorized by GALS - Inappropriate usage of technology will lead to serious disciplinary consequences.
+We expect students to apply the values of responsibility, integrity, and respect to govern their use of GALS' computers. - 3.
+GALS staff reserves the right to define inappropriateness in this context and to check any student chrome book or laptop at any time. - 4.
+General school rules and expression of core values apply to all use of technology. - 5. - 6.
+All work created on or by or stored on any GALS equipment belongs to GALS and may be reviewed and/or retained for any purpose in line with its educational mission. - 7.
+All files (including email and internet) viewed and stored on GALS servers or computers will be considered public, and may be viewed by a GALS staff member at any time. - At school and/or during school hours, students will use computers and other technology resources for school related purposes only, unless they receive specific permission to do otherwise.
+During class time, students will use technology only as directed by the teacher.

-- at any time.
-Within reason as determined by a GALS administrator, freedom of speech and access to information will be honored. - 7.
-At school and/or during school hours, students will use computers and other technology resources for school related purposes only, unless they receive specific permission to do otherwise.
-During class time, students will use technology only as directed by the teacher. - 8.
-In the event of damage to the computer or its peripheral parts, either payment for replacement/repair of the damage or the cost of the deductible will be charged.
-If financial hardship is an issue, contact the student's Head of School. - 9.
-GALS reserves the right to withhold technology resources from the student responsible for unpaid damages until appropriate arrangements have been made. - 10.
+- 9. In the event of damage to the computer or its peripheral parts, either payment for replacement/repair of the damage or the cost of the deductible may be charged.
+If financial hardship is an issue, contact the student's Head of School. - 10.
 Additional consequences may be levied in the event of multiple damage incidents by a given student.